-CRANBOURN®’s Founders from the Company’s inception wanted a very different approach to business, where profit would be as important as social and environmental considerations.
-They wanted their Company to operate differently from most other luxury goods companies, and to care about the wellbeing and welfare of all stakeholders.
+CRANBOURN®’s Founders, from the Company’s inception, wanted a different approach to business, where profit would be as important as social and environmental considerations.
+They wanted their Company to operate differently from most other luxury goods companies and to care about the wellbeing and welfare of all stakeholders.

 In essence, they wanted their company to prioritise ethical considerations alongside profit.
 In 2020, CRANBOURN® joined the B Corp movement, which shared its outlook.

 B Corporations are a new kind of business that balances purpose and profit.
 They are legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.
-This is a community of leaders, driving a global movement of people using business as a force for good.
+This community of leaders is driving a global movement of people using business as a force for good.

 Our professional code of ethics policy aims to give our employees, contractors, distributors and supply partners guidelines on our business ethics and stance on various controversial matters.
 We trust you to use your better judgment, but we want to provide you with a concrete guide you can fall back on if you are unsure about how you should act (e.g., in cases of conflict of interest).